pace-neutrons/Horace/documentation/user_docs/docs/manual/Changing_Horace_settings.rst

 - ``delete_tmp`` : Whether to automatically delete temporary files after generating SQW files.
 - ``working_directory`` : The directory to which temporary files are written
+- ``store_src_in_plots`` : if true (default) all Horace objects are attached to the figures displaying these objects.
+  ``src`` command then may be applied to an image to provide this object back to user.
+If you set this property to false, objects become not available any more.
+(Advanced) : Reference to the plotted object is stored in MATLAB's  ``fig.UserData`` property.
 - ``hpc_config`` : Reference to the HPC configuration (:ref:`see below <HPC config>`:)
 - ``parallel_config`` : Reference to the settings to run parallel jobs (:ref:`see below <Parallel Config>`:)